A tech exec sent an antisemitic email about vaccines to lawmakers and business leaders. He resigned hours later.

 “I believe the Jews are behind this,” he added.

-The email, littered with baseless claims and antisemitic tropes about the vaccine, led to an immediate backlash from the Utah tech community, religious leaders and politicians.
+The email, littered with baseless claims and antisemitic tropes about the vaccines, led to an immediate backlash from the Utah tech community, religious leaders and politicians.
 Bateman resigned as chairman on Tuesday.

-In a statement, Entrata Chief Executive Adam Edmunds condemned Bateman’s conspiracies, which he said do not reflect the values of the company.
+In a statement, Entrata chief executive Adam Edmunds condemned Bateman’s conspiracies, which he said do not reflect the values of the company.

 “To be absolutely clear, we at Entrata firmly condemn antisemitism in any and all forms,” the statement said.
 “For those who have seen and been offended or disturbed by the content of Dave’s email, we understand and share your disappointment.”

 Bateman did not immediately respond to The Washington Post’s request for comment late Tuesday.
-In a text message to a reporter for KTSU, Bateman confirmed he sent the email and said he “had no intention of raising a big stir” and has “nothing but love for the Jewish people.”
+In a text message to a reporter for KSTU, Bateman confirmed he sent the email and said he “had no intention of raising a big stir” and has “nothing but love for the Jewish people.”

 “Some of my closest friends are Jews,” he said.
 Bateman then doubled down on his falsehoods, adding, “I fear billions of people around the globe right now are being exterminated.”

 Bateman is one of three co-founders of Entrata, which was formed in 2003.
 The software company has raised over $500 million in investor funding, according to Forbes, and is valued at more than $1 billion.
 Bateman stepped down as chief executive in 2020 and moved to Puerto Rico.
-Despite leaving his post as chairman Tuesday, he still is the largest stakeholder in the company, Forbes reported.
+Despite leaving his post as chairman Tuesday, he is still the largest stakeholder in the company, Forbes reported.

-Bateman sent the email early Tuesday morning to more than 50 recipients, including Utah Gov. Spencer Cox (R), Utah Senate Minority Whip Luz Escamilla (D) and Ryan Smith, the owner of the Utah Jazz, KTSU reported.
+Bateman sent the email early Tuesday morning to more than 50 recipients, including Utah Gov. Spencer Cox (R), Utah Senate Minority Whip Luz Escamilla (D) and Ryan Smith, the owner of the Utah Jazz, KSTU reported.
 It included antisemitic and false claims that the Jewish people conspired to make a vaccine that would weaken immune systems to kill off billions of people and that for 300 years “Jews have been trying to infiltrate the Catholic Church and place a Jew covertly at the top.”

-“I believe the pandemic and systematic extermination of billions of people will lead to an effort to consolidate all the countries in the world under a single flag with totalitarian rule,” Bateman wrote, according to KTSU.
+“I believe the pandemic and systematic extermination of billions of people will lead to an effort to consolidate all the countries in the world under a single flag with totalitarian rule,” Bateman wrote, according to KSTU.

 “I pray that I’m wrong on this,” Bateman continued.
 “Utah has got to stop the vaccination drive.
 Warn your employees.
 Warn your friends.
 Prepare.
 Stay safe.”